-Throughout Ethan’s life, his overwhelming passion for travel and adventure have been balanced by a down-to-earth sense of personal responsibility and professionalism.
-After earning a Bachelor’s of Science in Civil Engineering, Ethan embarked on a 14,000-mile, cross-country solo road trip during which he discovered his passion for service to others.
+Throughout Ethan’s life, his overwhelming passion for travel and adventure have been balanced by a down to earth sense of personal responsibility and professionalism.
+Understanding the importance of credentials as a way to demonstrate competency, Ethan earned a Bachelor of Science in Civil Engineering before embarking on a 14,000-mile, cross-country solo road trip during which he discovered his passion for service to others.